xamdp/landing-page/README.md

 #### Disclaimer

 If you see any offending words or incorrect information or anything that you think I may have violated.
-Feel free to correct me by opening an issue or submit a pull request to help improve this project.
+Feel free to correct me by opening an issue or submit a pull request.
 Your feedback is welcome and appreciated!